- About LogicMonitor

 Every LogicMonitor customer has a DNS record of [customername].logicmonitor.com.
 This record resolves to two or more public IP addresses at any given time.
 Because these IP addresses can and do change over time, it’s imperative that your network’s firewall(s) permit access to all of our public IP addresses.

-There are two methods for whitelisting LogicMonitor’s public IP addresses:
+There are two methods for adding LogicMonitor’s public IP addresses to your allow list:

-- Whitelisting the DNS (recommended).
-If you have firewalls capable of handling DNS based rules, we recommend whitelisting *.logicmonitor.com in lieu of the below IP ranges for maximum efficiency and flexibility.
+- Allowing the DNS (recommended).
+If you have firewalls capable of handling DNS based rules, we recommend adding *.logicmonitor.com to your allow list in lieu of the below IP ranges for maximum efficiency and flexibility.
 LogicMonitor uses CloudFront CDN to deliver content.

-- Whitelisting all IP addresses.
-If DNS based whitelisting rules are not an option, then you must whitelist the following set of public IP addresses in its entirety:
+- Allowing all IP addresses.
+If DNS based rules are not an option, then you must add the following set of public IP addresses in its entirety to your allow list:

 Some customers manually update their Collectors’ /etc/hosts files with static IP addresses.
 This is not a recommended (or sustainable) practice because these IP addresses can and do change over time.
 If for some reason a collector cannot use DNS, then periodic checks (e.g. every five minutes) should be made to ensure the static entry remains up to date.